onsip/sipjs.com/content/api/devel/invite.md

 ### `invite([options])`

 Send an INVITE request.
 Based on the call set up, this may prompt the user for media.
-Returns this InviteClientContext.
 This is typically called by the `UA` in `ua.invite(...)`.

 #### Parameters